phlippieb/resume/README.md

 ## Usage

 To work on the resume: edit `resume.md` to edit the content of the resume, and edit `resume.css` to change the style of the produced PDF or HTML.
 Run `make pdf` to generate a PDF format resume artifact.
-Run `make html` to generate a web page format, as it will be displayed on Github Pages (see Web Version below).
+Run `make html` to generate a web page format, as it will be displayed on Github Pages (see Web Version).

 To work on the cover letter: edit `cover-letter.md` to edit the content of the cover letter, and edit `cover-letter.css` to change the style of the produced PDF.
 Run `make cover-letter` to generate a PDF format cover letter.